Articles | Volume 68, issue 4

 Short summary

-Overview of a data system for documenting, processing, managing and publishing data streams from research networks of atmospheric/environmental sensors of varying complexity in urban environments.
-Our solutions aim to deliver resilient, near-time data using freely-available software.
+This study presents an overview of a data system for documenting, processing, managing, and publishing data streams from research networks of atmospheric and environmental sensors of varying complexity in urban environments.
+Our solutions aim to deliver resilient, near-time data using freely available software.

 Benjamin Schumacher, Marwan Katurji, Jiawei Zhang, Peyman Zawar-Reza, Benjamin Adams, and Matthias Zeeman